PackeTsar/radiuid/README.md

 ####   UPGRADE PROCESSES   ####
 --------------------------------------

-**Upgrading from v2.X to v2.1.0:**
+**Upgrading from v2.X to v2.2.0:**

 1. Perform a `radiuid show config set` command and save the `set` commands displayed in a safe place (just in case)
-2. Download the v2.1.0 code from the GitHub repo by using `git clone https://github.com/PackeTsar/radiuid.git`
+2. Download the v2.2.0 code from the GitHub repo by using `git clone https://github.com/PackeTsar/radiuid.git`
     - If the "radiuid" folder already exists, you may want to use git to update the clone `cd radiuid/; git pull`
 3. Move to the radiuid folder created by git using the `cd radiuid/` command
 4. Perform a quick reinstall/update of RadiUID using the command `python radiuid.py request reinstall keep-config`
 5. Type in CONFIRM and hit ENTER to confirm you want to perform the reinstall
 6. Once the installer exits, you should run `radiuid show config set` and see your configuration from before.
 7. Perform a `radiuid service all restart` command to restart RadiUID to use the new app version
+	- *NOTE: The RadiUID service will continue running in the background throughout the install process.
+It is not until you restart/stop the service that the new version and configuration will take effect.*
+8. You may also want to log out of the shell and back in to activate any new auto-complete functions.

-**Upgrading from v1.X to v2.1.0:**
+**Upgrading from v1.X to v2.2.0:**

 1. Change the name of your config file (/etc/radiuid/radiuid.conf) by issuing the command `mv /etc/radiuid/radiuid.conf /etc/radiuid/radiuid.conf.backup`
 2. Grab the contents to have them handy during the install of the new version `more /etc/radiuid/radiuid.conf.backup`